vishalraj1232/Agricultural-Production-Optimization-Engine/README.md

 # Agricultural-Production-Optimization-Engine
 Due to adverse climate condition/upredictable climate changes, farmers are not able to utilise the agricultural land fully and lead to low harvesting.
-## Problem Statement: Build a prectictive Model so as to suggest the most suitable Crops to grow based on the available Climate and Soil conditions.
+## Problem Statement: Build a predictive Model so as to suggest the most suitable Crops to grow based on the available Climate and Soil conditions.

 Goal: Achieve precision farmimg by optimizing the agricultural production.